LiamBlack3/hugo-starter/content/interests/my-project.md

 ### Setup

-Include steps of all necessary steps to get the software to run (for example, installations).
-Include the commands to run if necessary.

-	- Once installed you may open the application.
+Once installed you may open the application.
 There are no commands to run this program.
 You may import your data from your files using .import SQL code, and then create your database schema based off of that.
 Once your data base is created you have free reign to run query commands to find elements of your database.
 After this you are able to use the graphing feature to actually visualize your results to see what you are analyzing.

 ---